Bar Harbor 3 Day Getaway Travel Itinerary & Restaurant Guide

 This post may contain affiliate links.
 To learn more about our affiliate links and cookies policy, see our Terms & Conditions page.
 Thank you.

 Our Bar Harbor 3 Day Itinerary will help you discover a vibrant seaside community full of lobstermen, artists, merchants, and ship builders.
-Many people first visit Bar Harbor while touring Acadia National Park.
+Many people first come in contact with Bar Harbor while touring Acadia National Park.
 After only a short time in town they realize that Bar Harbor, Maine is a great stand-alone destination.

 Bar Harbor is blessed with the stunning scenery of Frenchman Bay.
 The walkable downtown combines a staid New England exterior with a fun, modern vibe.
 Sea shanties, shingled cape houses, and gilded-age mansions of a by-gone era exist in harmony.
 There is much to see and do.

-Our Bar Harbor itinerary includes all of our favorite things to do in Bar Harbor.
+Our Bar Harbor itinerary includes all of our favorite things to do in Bar Harbor and Acadia National Park.
 We have also included a Bar Harbor Restaurant Guide that lists our favorite places to eat.

-Lodgings: Parking is sparse in Bar Harbor so book a room close to the village.
-Book early for affordable price options.
-Outside of Bar Harbor prices drop (a bit).
-If you do book outside of the village, there is metered parking in the town pier lot and on some streets.
+Parking: Parking is sparse in Bar Harbor, so it is convenient to book a room close to the village.
+There is metered parking in the town pier lot and on some streets.

 Transportation: Most people arrive in Bar Harbor by car.
-If you arrive by bus or cruise ship there is a fare-free Island Explorer bus service running between lodgings and popular park sights.
-Oli's Trolley's also does a Bar Harbor, Cadillac Mountain, and Acadia National Park tour.
+If you arrive by bus or cruise ship there is a fare-free Island Explorer Bus Service running between lodgings and popular park sights.
 There are a number of bike rental shops in town.
 (See our post Acadia National Park Bike & Hike for more information on biking).
+Click here for car rental information.

 Weather/Clothing: Expect changeable weather.
 In all seasons be prepared for balmy and cool, wet weather.
 Visitors will likely experience sun, fog, and precipitation - all in the same day.
 Dress for you activity.
 In more upscale establishments dress in golf-club chic.